Skip to main content

 The GREGoR Dataset

-The GREGoR v1 Dataset includes family structure, phenotype, short read WGS, short read WES, and RNA-seq data.
+The GREGoR v1 Dataset includes family structure, phenotype, short read WGS, short read WES, and short read RNA-seq data.
 Future data releases will include additional molecular data types and information about case status and genetics findings.

 GREGoR Dataset characteristics by release version